vwt-digital-solutions/ns-checkmk-lurk/README.md

 # Checkmk Lurk

-A script to get data from Checkmk via Livestatus and send it to an API.
+This repository contains two scripts; a script to get data from Checkmk via Livestatus and send it to an API and a script that sends the notifications produced by Checkmk to an API.

 # Installation
 ## 1. Clone Repository